flotiq/flotiq-docs/docs/Deep-Dives/Building-a-blog-in-3-minutes.md

 ![](../panel/images/AddContentTypeDefinitions.png)

-If you're happy with the result - click the `Save` button and navigate to `Content` → `Blog Posts` in the side menu.
+If you're happy with the result - click the `Save` button and navigate to `Content` → `Blog Post` in the side menu.

 !!! hint
     At this point you can also verify the result of your work in the [Dynamic Content API](../API/dynamic-content-api.md) - head to you API docs and see how the API has automatically expanded to support your new Content Type: